huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Azure-Rights-Management-Deployment-Roadmap.md

 You’re now ready to publish and consume protected content, and log how your company is using Rights Management.
 For more information, see [Using Azure Rights Management](../../ems/AADRightsMgmt/Using-Azure-Rights-Management.md).

 ## Step 5: Administer Rights Management for your tenant account as needed
-As you begin to use Rights Management, you might find the Rights Management module for Windows PowerShell useful to help script or automate administrative changes.
+As you begin to use [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)], you might find the [!INCLUDE[aad_rightsmanagement_2](../../ems/AADRightsMgmt/includes/aad_rightsmanagement_2_md.md)] module for Windows PowerShell useful to help script or automate administrative changes.
 For more information, see [Administering Azure Rights Management by Using Windows PowerShell](../../ems/AADRightsMgmt/Administering-Azure-Rights-Management-by-Using-Windows-PowerShell.md).

 ## See Also
 [Configuring Azure Rights Management](../../ems/AADRightsMgmt/Configuring-Azure-Rights-Management.md)